Vandalisation of gurdwara in Kabul raises concern not only for India but for world as well: MEA | Law-Order

 - India

-The vandalisation of a gurdwara in Kabul raises concerns not just for India but for the world and the international community must continue to insist on fulfilling goals outlined in a UN Security Council resolution, the Ministry of External Affairs (MEA) said on Thursday.
-According to reports, Gurdwara Karte Parwan in Kabul was vandalised two days ago.
+India on Thursday said the vandalisation of a gurdwara in Kabul raised concerns not just for it but for the world and the international community needs to insist on protecting the rights of various sections of Afghan society as outlined in a UN Security Council resolution.

+According to reports, Gurdwara Karte Parwan in Kabul was vandalised two days ago by suspected Taliban fighters.

-''Obviously it raised concerns not just for us, but I suppose across the world.
-It is important that the international community continue to insist on the fulfilment of goals outlined in the UN Security Council resolution,'' MEA Spokesperson Arindam Bagchi said.
+''The reports of vandalism and of intolerance obviously raise concerns not just for us but, I suppose, across the world.
+It is important that the international community continues to insist on the fulfilment of goals outlined in the UN Security Council resolution 2593,'' External Affairs Ministry Spokesperson Arindam Bagchi said.

 He was replying to a question on the issue at a media briefing.

-The UN Security Council resolution on Afghanistan was adopted on August 30 under India's presidency of the powerful body.
+''The UN Security Council resolution articulates and guides the collective approach of the global community towards Afghanistan.
+The resolution talks about ensuring that Afghan territory is not used for terrorist acts,'' Bagchi said. ''It talks of safe passage and secure departure of Afghans and all foreign nationals from Afghanistan.
+It talks about holding of human rights including of women and minorities and encourages all parties to seek an inclusive, negotiated political settlement,'' he said.

-Bagchi said issues relating to the Afghan situation figured during US Deputy Secretary of State Wendy Sherman's talks in India on Tuesday, adding there was a need to ensure that terrorism does not emanate from Afghan soil.
+The MEA spokesperson said the situation in Afghanistan figured during US Deputy Secretary of State Wendy Sherman's talks in India on Tuesday.

+He said there was a need to ensure that terrorism does not emanate from Afghan soil.

-''We highlighted our perspective on role of Pakistan and what are our concerns regarding that,'' Bagchi said.
+''We highlighted our perspective on role of Pakistan and what are our concerns regarding that,'' Bagchi said, describing Sherman's visit as ''very very useful and productive''.

+He said issues relating to security in Afghanistan was a major focus area in the talks.

+When asked whether China figured in the talks, Bagchi said it did and added that ''China is an important player, an important country'' and both countries shared their perspectives.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)